drshahizan/courses/short/eda.md

 - Professionals seeking to enhance their data analysis skills
 - Anyone interested in exploring and gaining insights from data

+## Course Duration:
+The course is designed to be completed in [X] weeks, with [Y] hours of instruction per week.

 ## Certification:
-Upon successful completion of the course, you will receive a certificate of achievement, affirming your mastery of Exploratory Data Analysis using Python tools and techniques, as well as proficiency in utilizing various EDA tools.
+Upon successful completion of the course, you will receive a certificate of achievement, affirming your mastery of Exploratory Data Analysis using Python tools and techniques.
+The successful completion of the EDA project will also be recognized as a significant achievement in applying EDA concepts to real-world scenarios.

-Enroll now and unlock the potential of EDA with Python, empowering you to extract valuable insights from data, make informed decisions, and enhance your analysis capabilities using powerful EDA tools!
+Enroll now and unlock the potential of EDA with Python, empowering you to extract valuable insights from data, make informed decisions, and showcase your skills through a comprehensive EDA project!

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/courses/issues) for any improvements, suggestions or errors in the content.